ivoyager/ivoyager-changelogs/README.md

 Requires: **ivoyager_assets-0.0.7**: [download here](https://github.com/ivoyager/downloads/releases/tag/v0.0.7-alpha)

-See other recent changes in v0.0.7.md above!
+See download instructions and links [here](https://ivoyager.dev/download/).

 **Repository name changes!** I changed the names of two repositories, shortening to just "planetarium" and "project_template".
 The old URLs will continue to work so nothing should break.
 But you might want to update your fork and local repository names (and Git remotes) for consistency.